hypo-sh/emissary/README.md

 Outsource user managment to an OIDC identity provider.

+Emissary makes it easy to enable your application to act as an OIDC client.
+It is identity provider-agnostic, meaning your application can use emissary to connect with any spec-compliant identity provider for user management.

 ## Status

 This is pre-alpha software currently used internally at Hypo.
 Expect breaking changes.

+### Supported identity providers

+Emissary aims to be 100% compliant with the [OIDC 1.0](https://openid.net/specs/openid-connect-core-1_0.html) and [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) specifications, so it should work with any spec-compliant identity provider.
+If you run into compatibility issues, pleas file a ticket.

 ### Supported flows